Joystream/community-repo/working-groups/storage-group/leader/Scale.md

 * Stages
   - Stage 1 : Bootstrap the system:
     - Capacity : 10T
-    - Workers  : 5
+    - Workers  : 5 (replication + 1)
   - Stage 2 : A horizontal upgrades with exisitng or new team members.
     - Each upgrade:
       -  Capacity : 10T
+      -  Workers  : 5 (replication + 1)
+    - Limit:
+      - Capacity: 62T
+      - Workers : 25
+    - New workers to have priority
+  - Stage 3 : Horizontal and Vertical upgrade
+    - Stage 3.1: Hire 5 new workers with higher vertical capacity
       - Workers : 5
-    - Limit is 25 worker
-    - New workers to have priority
+      - Capacity : 500T
-  - Stage 3 : Migrate exisitng worker to new server
+    - Stage 3.2: Upgrade exisitng workers to a higher virtical capcity
+      - Workers: 30
+      - Capacity: 3000T (3PB)

 If Joystream follows the same growth trajectory of Youtube, it is expect a max of one scaling event in the first 2 years.
 Followed by mutiple yearly of the years to follow.